SassDoc/sassdoc.github.io/configuration/index.md

 autofill: []
 {% endhighlight %}

+Or you can enable only some annotations to be autofilled:

+{% highlight yaml %}
+autofill:
+  - throws
+{% endhighlight %}

 ## Groups

 The `groups` option is an object of aliases for group slugs.
 When you gather items in groups with the `@group` annotation, you specify a slug string, without spaces or formatting (e.g. `api-helpers`).
 In the `groups` object, you can associate a group slug with a group name so the latter gets used in the view rather than the dirty slug (e.g. `API Helpers`).